nanodlp/docs/manual/print-quality.md

 ### Anti-aliasing Threshold

 Some resins does not cure well below specific light intensity.
-Anti-aliasing generate different shades of grey which lower intensity cause bleeding effect on print surface.
+Anti-aliasing generate different shades of grey which lower intensity may cause bleeding effect on prints surface.
 You can define minimum % of light intensity required for curing specific resin.